watsang/masterthesis-2014-2015/README.md

 This repository consists of a part about Labwork and a part about Modelling.

-During the first semester I invaded bacterial communities with one pathogen each time.
+During the first semester I primarily worked in the lab.
+Bacterial communities were assembled and invaded with one pathogen each time.
 All the files for the labwork can be found in [Labwork](./Labwork).

 In the second semester, the data from the experiments was analysed.
 External data was pulled from the RAST-database and evaluated in the analysis.
 Finally, a simple recommender engine was built.
 The files can be found in [Modelling](./Modelling).

+For my thesis I had to write a literature review on diversity indices in microbial ecology.
+I wouldn't have understood the literature nearly as well without some helpful pointers.